Shilong-Su/new-research-group/content/post/24-05-17-IUMRS-ICEM/index.md

 Shilong attended the _International Union of Materials Research Societies – 18th International Conference on Electronic Materials 2024 (IUMRS-ICEM 2024)_ in Hong Kong, and shared his research progress during poster session, which was later awarded __Best Poster Award (Gold)__!
 Photo was taken during the gala dinner with Prof. Qian Miao.
+More to see from the official Website: https://hkmrs.org/iumrs-icem2024/index.html